It’s the fourth of July, I’ve just recently turned forty,

 of the lefty hikers is an agitator and decides a good fire would be helpful for

-(sounds like conspiracy, but it isn’t; this month democrat donor Edward Fredrick Wackerman was arrested for starting a fire that burned 100 homes – link), and then the hikers “flee” when
+the election season and starts a fire (sounds like conspiracy, but it isn’t; this month democrat donor Edward Fredrick Wackerman was arrested for starting a fire that burned 100 homes – link), and then the hikers “flee” when

-the fire gets rolling
+the fire gets rolling.

 During the last heavy set of fires in Oregon the term the news people were using was “flee”, not evacuate.